-This work is supported under the National Science Foundation Award No. 1544493.
 We would like to thank Nathan Bos and Kylie Molinaro from Johns Hopkins University Applied Physics Laboratory for their help with the user study and data analysis.
-The views expressed in this paper do not necessarily reflect those of the United States Department of Homeland Security.
+The views expressed in this work are the authors' own and do not reflect the view of the Cybersecurity and Infrastructure Security Agency, the United States Department of Homeland Security or the United States government.